solana-labs/solana/docs/src/proposals/tiered-accounts-db-storage.md

 accessed more frequently than the others in a short period of time.

 * Scans for recent slots for hash calculation: periodic hash calculation scans all accounts from the recent slots.
-Currently, hash calculation happens for every 100 blocks, and we plan to reduce the frequency to once per 25k blocks in near future with incremental accounts hashes and incremental snapshots.
+There're two types of hash calcaultions: full accounts hash calculation and incremental accounts hash calculation.
+For full accounts hash, it is calculated for every 25k slots by default, while incremental accounts hash is calculated for every 100 slots by default.

 * Not-found queries for account creation: each account creation checks whether the given address already exists in the accounts DB.
 This requires an efficient way to support "not-found" queries.

+* RPC calls that query for a single or multiple accounts.
+Some accounts might appear in RPC calls more often than the others.

 * Hot accounts: we observed that some accounts are updated more frequently than others, and each update to one account's data usually only changes a small